-1. Learn the most common ways criminals steal your identity
+1. Know the most common ways criminals steal your identity

 To steal your identity, criminals need access to your PII.
 Unfortunately, there's a good chance some of it has already been leaked in a recent data breach.
 But that's not the only way you can become the victim of identity theft.

-To protect yourself, learn where you’re most vulnerable to an identity thief’s attacks.
-These include:
+To prevent identity theft, learn where you're most vulnerable to attacks:

 - Physical theft.
 Identity thieves can find everything they need to steal your identity on your driver's license, ID, or even in the mail.